 The Nathan Weiss Graduate College recognizes the need for students to defer their acceptance, however, deferrals must adhere to the following guidelines:

 - For students who have been accepted into a program that admits both for the fall AND spring semesters, they will be allowed to request a deferral for up to one academic year.
-For example, if a student is accepted in fall 201, they may defer for the fall 2012 semester and the spring 2013 semester.
-If the student wishes to defer past the spring 2013, they must re-apply to Kean University.
+For example, if a student is accepted in fall 2014, they may defer to the spring 2015 or fall 2015 semesters.
+If the student wishes to defer past the fall 2015, they must re-apply to Kean University.

-- For students who have been accepted into a program that ONLY admits for the fall semester (Speech-Language Pathology, Social Work, PSYD, School Psychology, and Occupational Therapy), they may request a deferral for one academic year.
-For example, if a student is accepted in fall 2012, they may defer their acceptance to fall 2013.
-However, if the student wishes to start past fall 2013, such as fall 2014, they must re-apply to Kean University.
+- For students who have been accepted into a program that ONLY admits for the fall semester (Speech-Language Pathology, Social Work, School Psychology), they may request a deferral for one academic year.
+For example, if a student is accepted in fall 2014, they may defer their acceptance to fall 2015.
+However, if the student wishes to start past fall 2015, such as fall 2016, they must re-apply to Kean University.
 Additionally, any student requesting a deferral for a program that ONLY admits in the fall semester, must have the approval from the program coordinator.
+The PsyD and Occupational Therapy programs do not permit deferrals of an acceptance.

 - In all instances, a deferral will not be processed without the required non-refundable tuition deposit for their respective program.